syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

    ### OnServerWordExporting

 The **OnServerWordExporting** event is triggered when a request to export the grid to a word document.
-The grid model details can be obtained at the server side which is explained in the below table.
+The grid model details can be obtained server-side as explained in the following table.

 _Table 15: Syncfusion.JavaScript.Web.GridEventArgs argument of OnServerWordExporting event_